It is usually associated with severe systemic damage, such as with:

 Treatment and prognosis

 This finding usually carries a very poor prognosis.
-Cerebral herniation is almost inevitable unless aggressive treatment of the underlying aetiology is quickly initiated.
+Cerebral herniation is almost inevitable unless aggressive treatment of the underlying etiology is quickly initiated.